Shahadat-shuvo/Simulation_With_Python/README.md

 The timing routine decides which event occurs next by comparing the scheduled time of events and advances the simulation clock to the respective event.
 Initially, the departure events are scheduled to occur at time infinity(since there are no customers), which guarantees that the first event will be an arrival event.

+## Exponential Distribution

+The exponential distribution describes the time between events in a Poisson point process, i.e., a process in which events occur continuously and independently at a constant average rate.
+It has a parameter λ called rate parameter, and its equation is described as :

 ## Generate Arrivale & Service Time

 Using ***Poisson*** & ***Exponential distribution*** we generating the random values which are define as arrival time & service time